How to Grow a Flower Container Garden for Beginners

 The number of flowers that should be planted in a container depends on the size of the container and the type of flowers being planted.
 As a general rule, it’s best to follow the “thriller, filler, spiller” approach.
 For smaller containers, one thriller plant, two or three filler plants, and one spiller plant should be a perfect combination

-When deciding where to put a container garden, it’s important to know the specific needs of the plants you want to grow.
+When deciding where to put a container garden, knowing the specific needs of the plants you want to grow is important.

-Most plants require six hours of sunlight a day, so choose a location that receives the proper lighting needs.
+Most plants require six hours of sunlight daily, so choose a location that receives the proper lighting.

-Make sure your flower container garden has access to water and is located in a spot where it won’t be damaged or knocked over.
+Make sure your flower container garden has access to water and is located where it won’t be damaged or knocked over.

 Growing a flower container garden has many benefits.